briwoto/aivenpy/README.md

 - Seggregate the talker module into sub-modules; where one module would be responsible to format the data and another module would be responsible to send this data to postgres.py db layer

 - Include a broader set of tests if I could spend more time on the project

-- Fetch list of target websites from the DB too.
-I have created a table called `sites`.
-It contains the site `url` as well as the `regexp` that we would like to verify.
-In this table, we can store all the target websites and then check status of each one of them

 - Implement `outbox`: